gabestuf/BowlingScores/README.md

-# Bowling Scores
+# Bowling Score Tracker

 ## Description

-An app used so I (and other users) can log their bowling games.
+An app for logging bowling games.
+Ideally, you would use this on a mobile device when on the lanes to record your scores.
 The goal is to be able to show you your past games, sessions, avgs, handicaps, and other statistics.
-The app was meant for mobile phones primarily.
 It was built with React frontend and with an express backend.

 ---